MeltwaterArchive/docker-mesos/README.md

  * Mesos is available at [localhost:5050](http://localhost:5050)
  * Marathon is at [localhost:8080](http://localhost:8080)
  * The demo webapp can be accessed through the service discovery proxy at [localhost:1234](http://localhost:1234)
- * Using Nginx vhost the demo webapp is also at [demo-webapp.localdomain](http://demo-webapp.localdomain) if you add a host alias "127.0.0.1 demo-webapp.localdomain"
+ * Using Nginx vhost the demo webapp is also at [webapp.demo.localdomain](http://webapp.demo.localdomain) if you add a host alias "127.0.0.1 webapp.demo.localdomain"

 ## Services and Apps
 The *marathon-submit/json/* directory contains a number of example services that will be automatically submitted to Marathon on startup.
 You can add services by dropping JSON config files for Marathon into the *marathon-submit/json/* directory, doing a *docker-compose build* and they'll be deployed when you restart the cluster.
 One can also deploy apps directly to the running cluster using the Marathon [REST API](https://mesosphere.github.io/marathon/docs/rest-api.html) on http://localhost:8080/v2/...